-Anna Golubkova is a poet, prose writer, and philologist.
-She has authored three books of poems: “Hellishness of the City” (St. Petersburg/ Moscow, 2010) “Misanthropy” (Madrid, 2013) and “Notebook for Travel” (Madrid, 2015), as well as of four books of prose: “School of Life” (Tver, 2004), “Type of love” (M., 2009), “Postmodern love” (St. Petersburg – Moscow, 2013), and “Nature and things: An archaeological Novel” (St. Petersburg – Moscow, 2014).
-Her essays and reviews have been published in numerous literary journals.
-She lives in Moscow.
+Anna Golubkova is a poet, prose writer, editor, and philologist.
+She has authored three books of poems: “Hellishness of the City” (St. Petersburg/ Moscow, 2010) “Misanthropy” (Madrid, 2013) and “Notebook for Travel” (Madrid, 2015), as well as of four books of prose: “School of Life” (Tver, 2004), “Type of love” (Moscow, 2009), “Postmodern love” (St. Petersburg – Moscow, 2013), and “Nature and Things: An Archaeological Novel” (St. Petersburg – Moscow, 2014).
+Her essays and book reviews have been published in numerous literary journals.
+She lives in Moscow where she edits “Artikulyatsia”.

 This collection of personal essays by a bi-national Russian/U.S. author offers glimpses into many things Soviet and post-Soviet: the sacred, the profane, the mundane, the little-discussed and the often-overlooked.
 What was a Soviet school dance like?
 Did communists go to church?
 Did communists listen to Donna Summer?
 If you want to find out, read on!

 “Cold War Casual” is a collection of transcribed oral testimony and interviews translated from Russian into English and from English into Russian that delve into the effect of the events and the government propaganda of the Cold War era on regular citizens of countries on both sides of the Iron Curtain.